+Ah, one of the lesser-known Irish dog breeds!
 Everyone knows the exuberant Irish Setter, but far fewer know his direct ancestor, the somewhat more stately Irish Red and White Setter.

 The Red and White Irish Setter has been around since at least the 17th century, but by 1900, those who were solid red won out in popularity (and became today’s Irish Setter), and the patched ones were almost extinct.
 Realizing the breed was about to be lost, efforts were made after World War I to revive it.
 The AKC recognized them in 2009, but they’re still quite rare in America.